Chandreyees/demo-app/README.md

 # demo-app
 This CI/CD pipeline automates the following:
-1. **Build & Test** the Spring Boot application using Maven.
-2. **Containerize & Push** the Docker image to Docker Hub.
-3. After CI/CD builds and pushes the Docker image: perform this command Start Minikube using minikube start
-Apply the Kubernetes manifests using in K8s folder location kubectl apply -f postgres.yaml kubectl apply -f deployment.yaml
+1. Start minikube : minikube start command
+2. **Build Maven** -> **Build Docker Image** -> **Push Image to Docker Hub** -> **Deploy to Kubernetes**, this are the stages for CI/CD pipeline, I have used Jenkins to automate the process.
-To get the exposed service URL, run: minikube service demo-api-service --url Now run the url http://127.0.0.1:59996 this was given as base url,
+3. After CI/CD builds and complete all the stages : perform this command kubectl get pods : to check it demo-api-79677997f6-cqz9s and postgres is running kubectl get services : to check the status of thier services minikube service demo-api-service --url : to get the url where is the application is running eg : http://127.0.0.1:59996 this was given as base url,

 # To create customer